open-component-model/ocm-k8s-toolkit/docs/adr/configuration.md

     Image: "myregistry.io/org/ocm-k8s-toolkit:v0.0.1"
 ```

-Once templating run using the user's configuration values are loaded into the right struct and
+Once the templating is run, the user's configuration values are loaded into the right struct and
 applied to the templated deployment.

 **Pros**:

-- users are already familiar with go templating through extensive usage in Helm
+- Users are already familiar with go templating through extensive usage in Helm.
-- users have options to opt out from configuring anything as default values will
+- Users have options to opt out from configuring anything as default values will
   then be applied instead.

 **Cons**:

-- component authors will have to provide the templating inside their deployment
+- Component authors will have to provide the templating inside their deployment.
-- providing default values will have to be in addition to templating so the tooling
+- Providing default values will have to be in addition to templating so the tooling
   can apply any defaults if they aren't provided by the user.
-- things aren't working until templating is applied to the manifest files
+- Things aren't working until templating is applied to the manifest files
   - I believe this isn't that huge of an issue since people are already used to templated
     files through extensive use of Helm.